 Councilman Dick Wetzel is a forty year Vernon resident with a career in education that spans fifty years.
 He started his career with stints in New Milford and Glen Rock high schools.
 Subsequent to that he was the first teacher ever hired at Vernon Township High School where he taught history and served as the high school football coach.
 His record for the most victories in school history by a head coach still stands to this day.
 He holds a master’s and bachelor’s degree in social science from William Paterson University in Wayne, New Jersey.
 Dick has served on many boards and committees throughout his time in Vernon.
-He was the first ever chairman of the Vernon Township Board of Recreation, the vice chairman of the Vernon Township Board of Adjustment, and is currently on the Vernon Township Historic Preservation Commission.
+He was the first ever chairman of the Vernon Township Board of Recreation and the vice chairman of the Vernon Township Board of Adjustment.
 He has four grown children—Richard, Scott, Kelly and Michelle— and nine grandchildren and currently resides on Lake Pochung Road.

 Councilwoman Jean Murphy